kytulendu/rra-krr/rrowl.md

 - Sika deer like anthers.
 - Have a pair of chin bone horns.
 - The back have spine spike.

+He have low, dark and evil voice like Mephisto from Diablo 4 in all form other than Rra-krr form.

 **Relative:**